-Provisional Instructor: (SOC 25-1194.00, CIP code 13.1399) This program is by invitation only.
+Instructor: (SOC 25-1194.00, CIP code 13.1399)

+This program is by invitation only and is not being offered at this time.

-The curriculum involves 500 hours for student instructors to satisfy Nevada state requirements.
+The curriculum involves 1000 hours for student instructors to satisfy Utah state requirements.
 The course educates prospective cosmetology teachers to address the needs of students in the classroom and the clinic floor.
 Prospective teachers learn to utilize a system of forward-focused thinking and front-end coaching.
 By learning the methods of teaching cosmetology, the prospective teachers learn to engage students in the learning process and stimulate the discovery process with visuals, music, and/or hands-on activities.